shalomb/code-mgmt-best-practices/PITCHME.md

 ![IaaS - CiCd](src/images/cicd-pipeline.png)

-- Changes left on Control VMs
+- Logged on as `dtadmin`
-- No committing changes back into git
+- Changes left on Control VMs, not committed back into git.
 - Lost work.
-Has to be redone later.
+Has to be redone later

 ---